rswag/rswag/README.md

 ### Response examples ###

 You can provide custom response examples to the generated swagger file by calling the method `examples` inside the response block:
+However, auto generated example responses are now enabled by default in open-api-rswag.
+See below.
 ```ruby
 # spec/integration/blogs_spec.rb
 describe 'Blogs API' do